CharlottaG/knit-calculators/README.md

 **The results showed all decimals, where only one is needed**: This was solved by using the *toFixed(1)* at the end of the calculation.
 ![image](https://github.com/CharlottaG/knit-calculators/assets/138576943/c5556111-a7ed-4376-a3be-b9e0de752821)

+**Event handler dependent on device**: The way the modals was set-up with a span element to close the window was not device independent and could not be reached using tab key, so this was changed to buttons instead to allow for tab key to be used.

 ## Technologies
 **Wireframes**